 Unlike previous Metal Gear Solid titles, Ground Zeroes puts Snake into a more open world environment built to allow players to approach objectives stealthily from multiple directions as well as multiple methods, such as by vehicle.
 Similar to Metal Gear Solid 4 however, players control Snake via third person camera and aiming, with first person viewing mechanics as well.

-During a mission, at any time Snake can drop a flare to signal a helicopter that can be used to transport to different locations or even "other countries".
+During a mission, at any time Snake can drop a flare to signal a helicopter that can be used to transport to different locations.
 The helicopter plays a tune chosen by the player when approaching (like Flight of the Valkyries), though if this tune is too loud, or if the helicopter is too close to enemies, it can be shot down and Snake's cover can be blown.
 Once on the helicopter, players travel in real time and there are no loading screens to get to the destination.

 Snake also carries with him some sort of holographic projection device that is used to display the map and his relative location in real time without a pause menu.